 18. Lagos Ring

-This exquisite ring may be the perfect choice for those looking for a delicate ethical diamond engagement ring.
-It features a round, floral shape with platinum mounting.
-Openwork under-gallery and fine milgrain embellishments decorate the mounting.
+Openwork under-gallery and fine milgrain embellishments decorate the platinum mounting, while the round floral halo has an approximate total carat weight of 0.65 carats.
 The I color and VS2 clarity central diamond weighs 1.52 carats and is surrounded by a halo of old mine-cut diamonds in a flower design.
-The halo has an approximate total carat weight of 0.65 carats.

 19. Albi Ring